(Searches and filters our Q&A list below).

-Generally speaking many hotels situated in the busier resorts of The Gambia offer a 'Bed & Breakfast' board basis, due to the affordability of meals and drinks, plus the accessibility of restaurants in the hotels and surrounding areas.
-At The Gambia Experience, we encourage clients to support the local economy as part of our commitment to Sustainable Tourism where possible, although January 2010 saw the introduction of an 'All-inclusive' option at the Sheraton Gambia Hotel.
-Buffet style dining is available with the added benefit of choosing from the à la carte menus at an additional cost, varying your meal options.
+Generally speaking many hotels situated in the busier resorts of The Gambia offer a 'Bed & Breakfast' board basis, due to the affordability of meals and drinks, plus the wide variety of restaurants in some resort areas.
+At The Gambia Experience, we encourage clients to support the local economy as part of our commitment to Sustainable Tourism where possible, although some hotels do now offer an all-inclusive option.
+Buffet style dining is generally available, often with the added benefit of choosing from the à la carte menus at an additional cost, varying your meal options.

 Q: What type of clothing should I wear?

-Generally take clothes that are comfortable and loose fitting, preferably cotton; we also recommend a hat as protection against the strong midday sun.
-Although dress is not formal, in the evenings most hotels and restaurants require gentlemen to wear shirts and long trousers.
+Generally take clothes that are comfortable and loose fitting, preferably cotton or linen; we also recommend a hat as protection against the strong midday sun.
+Although dress is not formal, in the evenings most hotels and restaurants require gentlemen to wear shirts and long trousers or dress shorts.
 A jumper may come in handy for early morning excursions, although for most other tours we would recommend shorts and T shirts.

 Q: Is there poverty?

 The standard of living in The Gambia is obviously much lower than ours as it is a developing country, so poverty and begging are common.
 Having said this, most Gambians are extremely hospitable and it is not uncommon for locals to invite tourists to their homes.
 If you wish to visit a compound, a bag of rice would be an ideal gift, the cost being approximately £20.

 Q: What about insects?